Packers net a pair of third period goals to slide past Spartans - Austin Daily Herald

 “In period two and three we had more scoring chances,” Troy Holtz said.
 “In the first period we were giving up a lot of shots from the point, so we switched our centers and the goal was to tie up at all costs.
 It kind of made a difference with their opportunities because their strongest two players are their defensemen.
 We wanted to keep it off of their sticks.”

-Mayo (0-2 overall, 0-2 Big Nine) scored the first goal of the game when No. 7 scored on a power play with 7:20 left in the first period, just two minutes after Austin’s Sarah Wangen had a nearby shot attempt deflected off the post.
+Mayo (0-2 overall, 0-2 Big Nine) scored the first goal of the game when Elle Roth scored on a power play with 7:20 left in the first period, just two minutes after Austin’s Sarah Wangen had a nearby shot attempt deflected off the post.

 The Packers were able to hold up on defense despite moving Wangen to forward.